Naeemkh/ts-process/docsource/setup_env.rst

     $ jupyter notebook

 At the top right corner, there is `New` key.
-Choose your recently created kernel (in this example: your_venv).
+Choose your recently created kernel (in this example: your_venv_name).
 Choosing a kernel will open a new tab that you can work on.